studoverse/katerbase/README.md

 })
 ```

-Three different `insertOne` calls can be used, depending on the required usecase:
+Three different `insertOne` calls can be used, depending on the required use case:

 #### upsert on duplicate _id